bryklee/ssniwa-ipay88-integration/README.md

-# SSNIWA iPay88 integration webapp
+# SSNIWA payment gateway integration webapp

-Simple webapp for ssniwa to integrate with iPay88 payment gateway
+Simple webapp for ssniwa to integrate with payment gateway

 ## Running the application locally